Jyothishjoy/AMBER_CYP2E1_3KOH/Step 4.1 TLEAP from Literature HEM parameters with TS Like Active Site/README.md

 Now copy the newly created `sub.frcmod`, `sub.mol2`, from Step-2 above into this directory.

-Open `3KOH_mcpbpy.pdb` and change the coordinates of the `SUB` resid into this new coordinates in the sub.mol2 file.
+Open `3KOH_mcpbpy.pdb` and change the coordinates of the `SUB` resid with the coordinates in the structurally modified `sub.mol2` file.

+### Step 4: Run `tleap.sh`

+In this step, run `source tleap.sh`.
+This will generate the `parmtop` and `inpcrd` files for the modified system.
+This can then be used directly for the MD run.